gainwell-ohio/spbm/docs/UPDL and Supporting Documents/Supporting Documents/UPDL_criteria.md

 **AR** – Lamivudine solution: a PA is required for patients 3 years and older

 **AR** – Nevirapine solution: a PA is required for patients 3 years and older

+## Ophthalmic Agents

+Ophthalmic Agents: **Antibiotic and Antibiotic-Steroid Combination Drops and Ointments**

+**Length of Authorizations**: 30 days

+**All Authorizations**: Must be prescribed in accordance with FDA approved labeling

+**Non-Preferred Criteria**:

+- Must provide documentation of medical necessity beyond convenience for why the patient cannot be changed to a preferred drug (i.e., allergies, drug-drug interactions, contraindications, or intolerances) **OR**
+    - For any nonsolid oral dosage formulation: must provide documentation of medical necessity for why patient cannot be changed to a solid oral dosage formulation
+- Must have had an inadequate clinical response of at least **3 days** with at least **two preferred** drugs
+    - For non-preferred extended-release formulations: must provide documentation of an inadequate clinical response with its immediate release formulation (if available)
+    - For non-preferred brand names that have preferred generics: must provide documentation of an inadequate clinical response or allergy to two or more generic labelers (if available)

+**Additional Information**:

+- Requests may be authorized if:
+    - The infection is caused by an organism resistant to **ALL** preferred antibiotics (must provide diagnosis and any culture/sensitivity results)
+    - The patient is completing a course of therapy that was started in the hospital or other similar location or was started before Medicaid eligibility, only the remaining course will be authorized

+    Ophthalmic Agents: **Antihistamines & Mast Cell Stabilizers**